org-metaeffekt/metaeffekt-bom-essentials/docs/02-sbom-to-annex.md

-# Creating Software Documentation using SBOM
+# Creating Software Documentation based on an SBOM

 Based on an SBOM further compliance documents can be created.